Jun 11, 2026

 FAQ

-1. Can I take vitamin C during a diverticulitis flare-up?
+Can Vitamin C cause a diverticulitis flare-up?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.